YLIANG021/YL-CameraRef/README.md

 #### 2.2 Directly Adjust Reference Images

-- After clicking “Adjust,” you can move, scale, and rotate the reference image directly in the camera view.
+- After clicking "Adjust," you can move, scale, and rotate the reference image directly in the camera view.
 X/Y axis locking, fine adjustments, and snapping are supported.
 No numerical input is required, and every adjustment is shown directly in the viewport.

+- If you start Adjust outside Camera View, YL CameraRef switches to the active camera view automatically.
+Leaving Camera View ends Adjust automatically.

 <img width="800" height="450" alt="adjust" src="https://github.com/user-attachments/assets/652f04db-5b0e-4df7-a237-76328a49087a" />

 ### 3. 🧰 CameraRef Tools

-CameraRef Tools is a collection of utilities designed around camera composition and reference image alignment.
-It is hidden by default and can be enabled whenever needed.
+CameraRef Tools is a compact set of camera composition and reference image utilities.
+It is collapsed by default and available whenever a camera is selected.
+Tools that require a reference image appear only after one is added.

-#### 3.1 Header Opacity Control
+#### 3.1 Header Opacity

-- Display the reference image opacity control in the 3D View header, allowing you to adjust reference image transparency at any time without opening the CameraRef panel.
+- Display the active reference image opacity control in the 3D View header, allowing you to adjust transparency without reopening the CameraRef panel.

 <img width="800" height="450" alt="快速按钮" src="https://github.com/user-attachments/assets/0eb3e644-44cb-4585-909c-1857a943ba2a" />